wilder-minds/MinimalApiDiscovery/README.md

 }
 ```

 Within the Register call, you can simply create your mapped APIs.
+But
-But you can also use non-lambdas if that is easier:
+you can also use non-lambdas if that is easier (though I suggest static methods
+to prevent usage of instance data that will become a singleton):

 ```csharp
 using WilderMinds.MinimalApiDiscovery;